 Fuck, I feel so depressed.

-But, while we live, we can have some sentiment of control over things.
+we can have some sentiment of control over things.
 That's what make us feel alive and make us forget that we could all die right now and it wouldn't matter.

 Investment is one of those fields where we have control over things.
 But we sometimes forget it.